quangdaotran/PythonBasics/README.md

-Basic things to learn when starting working Python can be found here.
+Basic things to learn when starting working with Python can be found here.